Q-gabe/huat-did-i-win/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on endpoints served from `pages/api`.

 In order to access the GCP Vision API, follow the [setup guide from GCP documentation](https://cloud.google.com/vision/docs/setup).
-Ticket recognition will not work without
+Ticket recognition will not work without a service account for the server.

 ## Technologies used